shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “No, I said ‘many decks’.
 And those decks are: the magical deck, the weapon deck, the fancy deck, and last but not least: the random oddities deck.”

 “Ooh what’s in the random oddities deck?”
-Suey asked.
+Sui asked.

 “Draw a card and see.”

-Suey takes a card.
+Sui takes a card.
 The card twists morphs in his hand into a mug of fresh hot coffee.
 The handle landed perfectly in his hand so he held it steadily.
-Suey breathed the smell in.
+Sui breathed the smell in.
 “Coffeeeee…” He sighed, letting out a little bit of fire into the cup.
 He gulped it down.
 His eyes widened and stature rose.
 “Wow!
 I feel great!”

 “Ah yes, the coffee cup of energizing.
 A most coveted oddity, for sure.”
 The merchant hands the deck of oddities to Silber.